RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #68

+Just finished my first water and about to start my second.
+Already on a solid track. :)

 ## #67

 Following my usual apple I pulled out my first water and then downed my vitamin